Rimac Automobili: Nevera

 The successor to the Concept One, named Nevera (renamed from Concept Two, styled as C_Two), was unveiled at the March 2018 Geneva Motor Show.
 The car has an entirely new design with butterfly doors and various power upgrades.
 The four updated electric motors produce a total of 1427 kW and 2360 Nm of torque.
 The carbon fibre body construction results in a total weight of 2150 kg, including the heavy battery packs.
 The Nevera claims to be able to accelerate from 0-60 mph in 1.85 seconds and achieve a top speed of 258 mph.

 The car incorporates a fully independent torque vectoring system (R-AWTV) to improve handling and also includes many high-tech features such as a facial recognition system that would unlock the ignition only for the owner and adjust the car's settings according to the owner's mood.
 The car has a high-speed "drift mode", with an intelligent traction control system keeping the car under control.
 The Nevera will have Level 4 self-driving capability, according to Mate Rimac; it has eight cameras, a LIDAR, six radars, and twelve ultrasonic sensors.
 The production of the vehicle will be limited to 150 units.

 Rimac debuted the Nevera California edition at the August 2018 Pebble Beach Concours d'Elegance.
 It comes in a one-off shade of blue, with new wheel design, and is supplied with six liters of champagne and two flutes in the boot of the car.

+Scalatan VISION 2080

+This is a concept car designed for the year 2080.
+It was the car that won Rimac Automobili's Instagram design contest in May 2020.
+It's believed to have over 3,000 hp.
+It was designed by Maximilian Schneider.